-However, before accepting that offer and putting your signature down on the contact, there’re couple of things worth thinking through before you accept a new job abroad.
+However, before accepting that offer and signing the contact, there are a couple of things worth thinking through before you accept a new job abroad.

 If you need a working visa, make sure you get it sorted out as soon as possible.
-Usually your employer will support you throughout the process, however there’re plenty of documents to be prepared from your side too, such as degree certificate, résumé, criminal record check, and so on.
+Usually your employer will support you throughout the process, however there are plenty of documents you'll need to prepare too, such as degree certificate, résumé, criminal record check, and so on.